 These were mainly diesel engine parts but they should be enough to get one of the engines running.

 2-I received the call I had been waiting for.
 Our Turntable Bridge Ties have been manufactured and will be delivered to our site in Oyster Bay.
-We have a tentavtive delivery date of 3/2/11, so keep your fingers crossed that the ground is hard and there will not be any snow in the forcast.
+We have a tentative delivery date of 3/2/11, so keep your fingers crossed that the ground is hard and there will not be any snow in the forecast.

 I will call a series of work sessions to lay out the ties and get them put together for installation.

 Damn I hate the cold, but hey!, at least its better than rain!!